adamkiss/alfred-noteplan/readme.md

 - ✨ Create new notes easily
 - 📆 Go to an exact date, fuzzy date or even a weekly/monthly/quarterly note

+Note: this workflow **requires Alfred 5**.
+It uses configuration options introduced in the version 5.

 ## Usage
-- `n [Search phrase]` - Full text search.
-If there isn't any note available, "Create new note" command is the only result
+- `n [Search phrase]` - Full-text search through all notes, code bits and hyperlinks
+    - Also contains a "create new note" option
+    - if there's no match, the note creation is the only option
 - `nh [Phrase]` - Search through all the hyperlinks you noted down - and open them immediately
 - `nc [Phrase]` - Search for all your titled code bits - and paste them to the frontmost app
 - `nd [date phrase]` - Very simple exact/relative date parser